turnbullpress/aom-rails/README.md

 # Art of Monitoring Example Rails Application

 In this document we will walk you through the installation steps.
-This application requires specific version of ruby.
-And we are going to install it in ubuntu 18.04 and CentOS 8.
+This application requires specific version of Ruby.
+And we are going to install it in Ubuntu 18.04 and CentOS 8.

 ## Installing Rails Application on Ubuntu 18.04 and CentOS 8

 ### Install Ruby-2.6.3
-Before installing the application we are going to install ruby with RVM (Ruby Version Manager).
+Before installing the application we are going to install Ruby with RVM (Ruby Version Manager).
 But first we need to install some dependencies with the following command:

 ### Step 1